-As you probably already know from the flood of messages in your email inbox, the General Data Protection Regulation is in effect on 25th May and is designed to protect the data of all users located in the EU.
+As you probably already know from the flood of messages in your email inbox, the General Data Protection Regulation (GDPR) is in effect on 25th May and is designed to protect the data of all users located in the EU.

 As an analytics company, ChartMogul is already dedicated to the protection and responsible use of data as a core competency.